Vention-Smart-Chain/Core-Blockchain/README.md

 cd Core-Blockchain/
 ```

-### Step 4: Add your wallet's private key and password to docker-compose.yml file
+### Step 4: Add your wallet's address, private key and password to docker-compose.yml file
-There is `args` on the line number 12, inside it there are two fields in `key: value` format
+There are `environment` & `args` on the line number 5 & 12 respectively, There are fields in `key: value` format
-Simply copy paste your privatekey and password and save the file.
+Simply copy paste your values save the file.

 - Open the docker-compose.yml file `nano docker-compose.yml` or you can use any other editor as well.
 - Find the code snippet shown as below and add your wallet's private key and the password.